brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 *Specificity* is the measure of how specific a CSS selector statement is—which in turn defines what set of CSS properties are applied to the specified element(s) when multiple values are set.
 In a growing webpage, with a growing list of CSS classes and declarations, you may find that you start running into problems with seemingly automatically applying styles or with styles not appearing where you'd expect them to.
 The latter is usually caused due to a conflict in specificity (or a typo!), while the former is from poor organisation of your classes and/or CSS declarations.
 To avoid these two common issues, we hence recommend following these guidelines:

-- When starting out, give everything a class, make each selector unique.
+- When starting out, give everything a class, making each element (or set of elements) unique.
 This is especially true during any team projects where many people are working on one site.
 Your intuition for knowing when and where a class should be applied (especially once you begin using more generalised classes) will increase with experience

-- As with above, avoid using general element selectors (*e.g.* `div` or `p`) unless as a descendant of a specified class or part of a reset block (see next)
+- As with above, avoid using general element selectors (*e.g.* `div` or `p`) unless used as a descendant of a specified class or part of a reset block (see next)

 - Avoid applying any global styling.
 Page resets (*e.g.* [Piccalilli - A Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/)) can be incredibly useful and many devs use them, but make sure you know what you are applying and where!